envoy/envoy-integrations-sdk-nodejs/docs/classes/envoypluginsdk.md

 # Class: EnvoyPluginSDK<Meta, Payload\>

 Sets up all relevant Envoy functions.
-Attaches itself to every request object using our [middleware](../README.md#middleware), to allow for easy access to Envoy functions.
+Attaches itself to every request object using our {@link middleware}, to allow for easy access to Envoy functions.

 ## Type parameters